WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2020-11-30-azure-kubernetes-service-getting-started.md

 Microsoft did a lot of work on AKS in the last year and greatly improved the deployment of a new Azure Kubernetes Cluster.

 In the Azure Portal, search for aks and select Kubernetes service.

-Save the changes and run the CI pipeline.
-After the build is finished, you will see the Code Coverage tab in the summary overview where you can see the coverage of each of your projects.

 <div class="col-12 col-sm-10 aligncenter">
   <a href="/assets/img/posts/2020/11/Search-for-aks.jpg"><img loading="lazy" src="/assets/img/posts/2020/11/Search-for-aks.jpg" alt="Search for aks" /></a>